danfuzz/samizdat/doc/language-guide/08-parsing.md

 To match a single literal character, write the character as a regular string literal.
 To match a sequence of two or more characters, write the character list as a multi-character string literal.
-In both cases, a successful match will result in a *single* token whose type tag is the matched string.
+In both cases, a successful match will result in a *single* token whose class tag is the matched string.

 For example: